JSBmanD/docs/pages/deep-linked-ads/creating-branch-links-for-product-feeds.md

 ### Placing your Link in the Product Feed

+[block:callout]
+{
+  "type": "info",
-!!! info "Universal Links and/or App Links"
+  "title": "Universal Links and/or App Links",
-    If you are using Universal links and or App links, include these links in the `link` column instead.
+  "body": "If you are using Universal links and or App links, include these links in the `link` column instead."
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
-!!! info "Web Routing Only"
+  "title": "Web Routing Only",
-    If you want your ads to only route to the web, use your normal product web landing page as usual.
+  "body": "If you want your ads to only route to the web, use your normal product web landing page as usual."
+}
+[/block]

 Once you’ve created a Branchified link for each item in your product feed, you need to include these links in your product feed file before uploading it to Facebook or Google Ads.